Structure of project¶

 Note

-You can add folders to template directive, i.e. with templates: ["custom","templates"]
+You can add folders to the template directive, i.e. with templates: ["custom","templates"] Template files are first searched in the "custom" folder and, if not found, in the "templates" folder.

-section contain default metadata values for pages, all can be
+The meta section contain default metadata values for pages, all can be omitted.

 The rest of definitions are free.
-This is a good place to store menus of site.
+This is a good place to store menus for the site.

 Almoststatic has 2 classes.
-The first is Almoststatic that have the rendering engine and don’t need Flask, but only Jinja2.
+The first is Almoststatic that has the rendering engine and doesn’t need Flask, but only Jinja2.
 The second is FlaskAlmoststatic which bind Almoststatic into a Flask app.

 In a Flask app you can include Almoststatic in this way.
 First initialize the system with: